NxNiki/git_course/README.md

 `git log -- <path/to/file>`: show commits that changed the file.

+### undo changes:

 `git commit --amend`: commit files in the staging area and overwrite the last commit message.
 > Only amend commits that are still local and have not been pushed somewhere.

+`git reset HEAD <file_name>`: discard changes added to the staging area.

+`git checkout -- <file_name>`: discard changes in the modified file.
+> `git checkout -- <file>` is a dangerous command.
+Any local changes you made to that file are gone — Git just replaced that file with the last staged or committed version.

+> Anything that is committed in Git can almost always be recovered.
+Even commits that were on branches that were deleted or commits that were overwritten with an --amend commit.